-Infinidat Host PowerToolsTM for VMware is an application that provides the VMware administrator with provisioning capabilities and with an easing of the process of volumes backup and recovery.
+Infinidat Host PowerToolsTM for VMware is an application that provides VMware administrators with provisioning capabilities that assist and ease the volume backup and recovery process.

-Infinidat encourages a close cooperation between the storage administrator and the VMware administrator, as well as other applications administrators.
-According to this vision, the storage administrator maintains an overall control over the storage environment, and sets policies to be followed by all of the applications.
-Application administrators are granted with an autonomy to provision storage and to operate within the policies set by the storage administrator.
+Infinidat encourages close cooperation between the storage administrator and the VMware administrator, as well as other application administrators.
+According to this approach, the storage administrator maintains overall control over the storage environment, and sets policies to be followed by all of the applications.
+Application administrators are granted autonomy to provision storage and to operate within the policies set by the storage administrator.
 This approach enables InfiniBox to intelligently automate most of the processes, and to monitor the administrator actions so as to prevent mistakes that can lead to downtime.